 With us, there's a third option: Watch Ken's videos on Udemy.
 Think of them as the professor in the lecture hall, then book mentoring time with us.
 You can't ask questions of a video, but you can ask us!
 Think of us as your discussion section TA.

 Don't be afraid of your stylesheets.
 You can learn to maintain them.
-And we will be here to assist you while you master this new skill.
+And we will be here to assist you while you develop new skills.